ferhanakkan/AuthTextField/README.md

 public var labelFontLarge: UIFont = .boldSystemFont(ofSize: 15)
 public var minCharacter: Int = 3
 public var isDeleteButtonAvaliable = false

+public func setFourCornerBorder() // Preset 4 corner border style public func setUnderLineBorder()  // Just sets underline border style

+// If you are using localization on your app's then you have to use this func Example usage
+->  emailInput.setLabelText("AuthViewController.RegisterCollectionViewCell.emailTitle".localized())
+public func setLabelText(String)
 ```

 #### Delete Button